comapi/comapi-sdk-js-samples/chat-layer/AngularJS/1.x/basic_chat/README.md

 # AngularJS 1.x COMAPI CHAT DEMO
-This is a minimal sample app using just the Comapi Foundation SDK.
+This is a minimal sample app using Comapi Chat Layer SDK.

 It is written in Angular 1.x